jeka-dev/jeka/plugins/dev.jeka.plugins.protobuf/README.md

-# Protobuf Plugin for Jeka
+# Protobuf Plugin for JeKa

 This plugin provides utility classes and KBean to compile Google ProtoBuffer .proto files.